 The driving force behind EnDev is the partnership of Germany, the Netherlands, Norway and Switzerland: donors who are committed to accelerating energy access.
-The German Gesellschaft für Internationale Zusammenarbeit (GIZ) and the Netherlands Enterprise Agency coordinate the programme.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and the Netherlands Enterprise Agency (RVO) coordinate the programme.

 Learn more about EnDev’s donors and partners

 Results are monitored and reported rigorously.
-By end of 2019, EnDev supported 22.9 million people to gain access to electricity or improved cooking technologies.
-EnDev also reached 27,400 social institutions, 53,900 micro, small and medium-sized enterprises, 23,500 people have additional employment.
-Through EnDev interventions, greenhouse gas emissions were reduced by more than 2.4 million tonnes per year.
+By the end of 2022, EnDev supported 28.7 million people to gain access to electricity or improved cooking technologies.
+EnDev also reached 31,500 social institutions, 89,800 micro, small and medium-sized enterprises, 33,520 people have additional employment.
+Through EnDev interventions, greenhouse gas emissions were reduced by more than 2.75 million tonnes per year.